lowRISC/ibex-demo-system/README.md

 ./util/load_super_system.sh halt ./sw/build/demo/demo
 ```

-To view terminal output use screen
+To view terminal output use screen:

 ```bash
 # Look in /dev to see available ttyUSB devices
 screen /dev/ttyUSB1 115200
 ```

+If you see an immediate `[screen is terminating]`, it may mean that you need super user rights.
+In this case, you may try using `sudo`.

 ## Debugging a program